st1nga/adamatic/README.md

 It attempts to spread the ads out over the core hours.
 IE: If you have core hours of 0700 to 2200 (15 hours) and you sell 5 plays a day to customer, it tries to spread the ads out through the day in this case every 3 hours.
 There is also a genre, IE "Pubs" this attemps to stop two pub ads playing in the same ad slot, obviously two many of the same type and you will have a problem. (we have not got there yet)
 If there are no ads to play in an ad slot then it can play an internal ad.
-IE "You have advertise here contact the sation on ...."
+IE "You can advertise here contact ths station on ...."